 The Sub-Fund's investment objective entails a high level of risk corresponding to an investment primarily in the equity market of listed companies, having their registered office or conducting the majority of their activities in one of the member countries of the OECD.
 However, the Sub-Fund may, on an ancillary basis, invest in equities of companies domiciled in non-OECD countries and bonds of companies domiciled in OECD and/or non-OECD countries.
 This level of risk implies a predominant exposure to equity markets (between 70 and 100%).
 The balance will be invested in liquid assets and bonds (directly or indirectly) whereby maximum 9% of the Sub-Fund can be invested in bonds with a rating lower than BBB- with S&P or lower than Baa3 at Moody's.
-The assets of the Sub-Fund may be invested in all types of eligible financial assets, either directly or indirectly through an investment in units of UCITS and/or UCIs, in accordance with the conditions and limits contained in countries outside the OECD, provided that such UCITS and/or UCIs are open, regulated and subject to supervision which the CSSF considers to be equivalent to that of EU legislation.
+The assets of the Sub-Fund may be invested in all types of eligible financial assets, either directly or indirectly through an investment in units of UCITS and/or UCIs, in accordance with the conditions and limits contained in Chapter 2 Investment and Borrowing Restrictions.
+The UCITS and/or UCIs in which the Sub-Fund invests may be domiciled in countries outside the OECD, provided that such UCITS and/or UCIs are open, regulated and subject to supervision which the CSSF considers to be equivalent to that of EU legislation.
 For calculation of the predominant exposure to equity markets, account will be taken of investments made directly in equities as well as in UCITS and/or UCIs with a predominant equity component.